Isa-vital/SerpoAI/docs/SerpoAI_Smart_Contract_SRD.md

 - Whale alert tracking
 - Portfolio management and custom price alerts

-**Currently, all features are free.** This project introduces a SerpoCoin-powered subscription model and automated crypto grid trading to create a sustainable revenue stream and attract users.
+**Currently, all features are free and accessible only via Telegram.** The existing website (ai.serpocoin.io) is a basic static landing page.
+This project introduces a modern data-driven web platform exposing all 40+ features, a SerpoCoin-powered subscription model, and automated multi-market grid trading (crypto, forex, stocks) to create a sustainable revenue stream and attract users.

 ### 1.3 Existing SERPO Token